jeanslack/Videomass/about.md

 It features graphical tools for viewing, analyzing and processing multimedia streams and downloading videos via youtube-dl.

-Videomass is a project created by Gianluca Pernigotto (jeanslack) and it was written in Python3 with the wxPython4 "Phoenix", then it is cross-platform and works on Linux, Mac-Os, MS-Windows and FreeBSD.
+Videomass is a project created and maintained by Gianluca Pernigotto (jeanslack) and it was written in Python3 with the wxPython4 "Phoenix", then it is cross-platform and works on Linux, Mac-Os, MS-Windows and FreeBSD.

+Videomass Logo and related artworks are created by Gianluca Pernigotto (jeanslack) and Breeze Icon.

+---

 ## What is FFmpeg?